programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 library(tidyverse); library(tuber);library(gtools); library(lubridate); library(ggplot2); library(purrr); library(quanteda); library(quanteda.textmodels); library(quanteda.textplots); library(quanteda.textstats); library(stringi)
 ```

-[^7]: For a more in depth explanation of how OAuth credentials are used within R packages, see the [CRAN guide](https://cran.r-project.org/web/packages/googlesheets/vignettes/managing-auth-tokens.html).

 Next, you'll incorporate your OAuth ID and Secret into the code.
-There are a couple of ways that you can do this.[^7] The simplest way is to type in your credentials directly into your own version of this script.
+There are a couple of ways that you can do this.[^5] The simplest way is to type in your credentials directly into your own version of this script.
 This is [the approach](https://cran.r-project.org/web/packages/tuber/readme/README.html) envisioned by the `tuber` packagee.

 ## Add YouTube API Credentials
 To authenticate your account with the YouTube API, inset the following lines of code, replacing the "INSERT YOUR API ID" and "INSERT YOUR API SECRET" with your unique account keys.